Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Analyzing the role of pretraining in Domain Generalization

 \section{Analyzing the role of pretraining in Domain Generalization}

-This work explores Multi-Source Domain Generalization for classification, where samples from multiple source domains (e.g., sketches, product photos) and a held-out target domain (e.g., wildlife camera images) are annotated with both domain and class labels.
+This work explores Multi-Source Domain Generalization for classification, where samples from multiple source domains (\eg, sketches, product photos) and a held-out target domain (\eg, wildlife camera images) are annotated with both domain and class labels.
 We construct a training dataset by aggregating all sample-label pairs from all training domains \( d \in \{d_1, \ldots, d_n\} \), denoted as

-We initialize a classifier \( f \) with a contrastively pre-trained vision-language model (e.g., CLIP) and finetune it on \( D \).
+We initialize a classifier \( f \) with a contrastively pre-trained vision-language model (\eg, CLIP) and finetune it on \( D \).
 The scale of pre-training datasets is many orders of magnitude larger than that of source datasets.
 Most methods fully fine-tune \( f \), though LP-FT~\citep{kumar2021fine} fine-tunes the linear probe before the main network and Attention Tuning~\citep{teterwak2023erm++,touvron2022three} only tunes attention layers.
 The performance is then evaluated on a held-out testing domain \( d_{\text{test}} \).
 The key assumption is that $d_{test}$ has a different distribution from the source domains.

 We aim to analyze how reliant existing DG methods are on pre-training.
-A recent analysis of CLIP proposed the Image Similarity Hypothesis ~\citep{mayilvahanan2024does}, which supposes that high CLIP performance on a given test sample is a result of highly similar nearest-neighbor images in pre-training, and tested it on zero-shot classification tasks.
+A recent analysis of CLIP proposed the Image Similarity Hypothesis~\citep{mayilvahanan2024does}, which supposes that high CLIP performance on a given test sample is a result of highly similar nearest-neighbor images in pre-training, and tested it on zero-shot classification tasks.
 They found a strong correlation between nearest-neighbor similarity and zero-shot classification performance, but did not analyze OOD performance after fine-tuning.
 Therefore, we apply an equivalent testing setup for the DG setting, where a pre-trained model is fine-tuned on a source distribution and tested on a different target distribution.
 We find only a limited influence of image similarity in Section \ref{sec:image_similarity}.
 To better understand the role of pretraining in domain generalization, we introduce the Alignment Hypothesis, which we explore in detail in Section \ref{sec:alignment}.
 We later use the Alignment Hypothesis to split DG datasets and analyze existing DG methods (Section \ref{sec:rethinking}).